Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 [//]: # "TODO: these would make a good question-and-answer interactive once we have this content hosted on solana.com, and can support adding more interactive content easily."

-If you want to make it easier to look at Solana Explorer for transactions in the future, simply change your `console.log` in `sendPingTransaction()` to the following:
+If you want to make it easier to look at Solana Explorer for transactions in the future, simply change your `console.log` to the following:

 ```typescript
 console.log(`You can view your transaction on the Solana Explorer at:\nhttps://explorer.solana.com/tx/${signature}?cluster=devnet`)